 Alternative Flow

 Alternatively Dynamic PoC Groups may be based only on rules without using a pre-determined list of PoC Users.
-Then the scope of the search to populate the Dynamic PoC Group members is a matter of policy for the PoC Service Provider and may or may not be restricted.
+Then the scope of the search to populate the Dynamic PoC Group Members is a matter of policy for the PoC Service Provider and may or may not be restricted.
 An example will be given in the following alternative flow:

 PoC User Andrew intends to play soccer after work.
 Therefore he wants to set up a PoC Session with other PoC Users that are interested in playing soccer and who are staying in the same location.
 User Andrew defines a Dynamic PoC Group.
 He specifies Dynamic PoC Group rules on “location” and “interest”.
 The rules require Group members to be in the same location as PoC User Andrew and to being interested in playing soccer.